chatala1/secops-starters/index.md

 nav_order: 1
 ---

-# The Security Operations Library
+# The Security Operators Library

-Welcome to **SecOps Starters** — a tactical resource for cybersecurity operators.
+Welcome to **The Security Operators Library** — a tactical resource for cybersecurity operators.
 This site is built for those on the front lines of security operations, threat analysis, and incident response.

 Whether you're developing workflows, refining detection strategies, or conducting hands-on training, this site offers quick-reference tools and structured guidance tailored to operational environments.